dinhvle/dinhvle.github.io/_posts/2016-09-17-grails-3-setup-on-mac-os-x.md

 <amp-img width="800" height="210" layout="responsive" src="/assets/images/grails-logo.png"></amp-img>

-I have to install [Grails](https://grails.org/){:target="_blank"} recently to work on one of my project.
-This is a quick and easy installation guide.
+I had to install [Grails](https://grails.org/){:target="_blank"} recently to work on one of my projects.
+This is the easiest way I've found to install Grails on your OS X.

 #### Installing JDK

 For Grails 3 you will need Java Development Kit (JDK) version 1.7 or above.
-Although [Java SE Development Kit 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html){:target="_blank"} is no longer getting update from Oracle, you should install this kit since a lot of Grails version only work with it.
-Just download and run installer.
+Although [Java SE Development Kit 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html){:target="_blank"} is no longer getting an update from Oracle, you should install this kit since most Grails version work with it.
+Just download and run the installer.

 After installation, you can verify by running: